mialsy/system-p3-parallel-crypotocurrency-miner/README.md

 - Running ```miner```: pass in the thread count, difficulty level, and the input block to mine.
     - thread count: the count for the worker thread, at least one.
+        - note that the thread count is not checked for the upper bound, the user has to make sure they have enough cores to get the desired efficiency.
     - difficulty level: the number of leading zeros, range from 0-32 (inclusive).
     - data block: the prefix of the nonce, data block + nonce together provide the sha1sum that matches the difficulty.